Plea deal struck for final shooter in 2020 downtown Seattle gunfight

 Tolliver, Tolbert and Jackson were also charged with unlawful possession of a firearm.

 Tolliver pleaded guilty Friday to second-degree manslaughter, third-degree assault, and second-degree unlawful possession of a firearm.
-Whereas a person is guilty of first-degree manslaughter if they recklessly cause the death of another person, second-degree manslaughter means the death was caused as result of criminal negligence.
+While a person is guilty of first-degree manslaughter if they recklessly cause the death of another person, second-degree manslaughter means the death was caused as result of criminal negligence.

 Preliminary calculations indicate Tolliver faces a standard sentence of a little over three years to 4½ years, but because second-degree manslaughter is not considered a serious violent offense, he is entitled to one-third off his sentence — which means that with credit for the time he’s already served, he’s unlikely to be sent to prison.